-The ON/OFF lever is a wire signal arm.
+• The ON/OFF lever is a wire signal arm.

-DOWN to make ice automatically.

-UP to shut off the ice maker.
+Down ... to make ice automatically.
+Up ... to shut off the ice maker.

 NOTE: Do not turn ice maker on until it is connected to the water supply.
-Instructions for ice maker water supply hookup are attached to the back of the refrigerator cabinet.
+Instructions for ice maker water supply hook up are attached to the back of the refrigerator cabinet.

 - It is normal for ice crescents to be attached by a corner.
-They break apart easily. - The ice maker will not operate until the freezer is cold enough to make ice.
+They will break apart easily. - The ice maker will not operate until the freezer is cold enough to make ice.
 This can take overnight. - If ice is not being made fast enough and more ice is needed, turn the Refrigerator Control toward a higher number.
 Wait a day and, if necessary, turn the Freezer Control toward C. - Good water quality is important for good ice quality.
-Try to avoid connecting the ice maker to a softened water supply.
-Water softener chemicals (such as salt from a malfunctioning softener) can damage the ice maker mold and lead to poor ice quality.
-If a softened water supply cannot be avoided, make sure the water softener is operating properly and well maintained.
+It is not recommended that the ice maker be connected to a softened water supply.
+Water softener chemicals, such as salt from a malfunctioning softener, can damage the ice maker mold and lead to poor ice quality.
+If a softened water supply cannot be avoided, it is important that the water softener be well maintained and operating properly.

-UP to stop ice maker.
+Raise signal arm to stop ice maker.

-DOWN to start ice maker.
+Lower signal arm to start ice maker.